-LIHTC RENTS
+LIHTC Rents

 Rent-restricted units have fixed maximum gross rents, including allowance for utilities, that are equal to or less than the rent charged to a hypothetical tenant paying 30% of 60% of AMI or 50% of AMI, or one of the designated increments in an income averaging project - whichever option a developer has chosen.
 Tenants may have to pay rent up to that fixed maximum tax credit rent even if it is greater than 30% of their income.
-In other words, the maximum rent a tenant pays is not based on 30% of the tenant's income; rather it is based on 30% of the fixed AMI level

-(for example, 60% or 50% for the two traditional options).
+In other words, the maximum rent a tenant pays is not based on 30% of the tenant's income; rather it is based on 30% of the fixed AMI level (for example, 60% or 50% for the two traditional options).

-Consequently, lower-income residents of tax credit projects might be rent-burdened, meaning paving more than 30% of their income for rent and utilities; as referenced above, 38.3% of LIHTC renters were cost-burdened in 2021, and 12.3% of them were severely cost-burdened.
+Consequently, lower-income residents of tax credit projects might be rent-burdened, meaning paying more than 30% and even 50% of their income for rent and utilities.
 Or, LIHTC projects might simply not be financially available to extremely low-income households (those with income less than 30% of AMI) or very low-income households (those with income less than 50% of AMI) because rents charged are not affordable to them.
 HUD's tenant-based or project-based vouchers or U.S. Department of Agriculture Rural Development Section 521 Rental Assistance is often needed to fill the gap between 30% of a resident's actual income and the tax credit rent.